JoshDoody/joshdoody.github.io/salary-negotiation-guide.md

 share_title: Salary Negotiation Guide - How to negotiate your salary (without seeming greedy)
 headline: Salary Negotiation Guide <span class="sub-h1">Negotiate your job offer (without seeming greedy)</span>
 tagline: Use this guide to negotiate over email, in person, or over the phone
-excerpt: How to negotiate your salary without leaving anything on the table or seeming greedy.
-Use these proven tactics to negotiate your offer though email, in person, and over the phone.
+excerpt: Negotiate your salary without leaving anything on the table or seeming greedy.
+Use these proven tactics to negotiate your job offer though email, in person, and over the phone.
+From evaluating your offer to counter offering and finalizing your compensation package, this guide will show you exactly what to do.
 context: negotiate
 og-image: SalaryNegotiationGuide.png
-last_modified_at: 2017-09-19
+last_modified_at: 2018-01-21
 ---
 ## Where are you in the salary negotiation cycle?